 This meant I spent 10 long hours in Hong Kong Airport.
-I’d already been up for almost 24hours at this point, feeling pretty loopy, so all I ate was this baby food and I slept on my bags near a washroom (where I went pee about 18 times – yay for Hong Kong airport having 100 bathrooms with 15 stalls each).
+I’d already been up for almost 24hrs at this point and I was feeling pretty loopy, so I had a snack and I slept on my bags near a washroom (where I went pee about 18 times – yay for Hong Kong airport having 100 bathrooms with 15 stalls each).

-When I finally got through customs [no more Visa for Canadians for less than 30 days!], got my luggage and walked out into the lobby… all I could think was “I’m already sweating and where the heck is the address to the place I’m staying”.
+When I finally got through customs [no more Visa for Canadians for less than 30 days!], got my luggage and walked out into the lobby… all I could think was “I’m already sweating, and where the heck is the address to the place I’m staying at”.

 Bali is HOT.
 I went Mid-November to Mid-December, right at the beginning of the rainy season.
 I didn’t actually see a lot of rain, maybe 3 or 4 days I was here, it rained maybe one full day.
 It was almost 30°C [ 86°F] every single day.
 It got more and more humid as the month went on.
 If you don’t like humidity or heat, you may not like this little island.
 I enjoy both and absolutely loved the weather.